amateescu/search_api_solr/README.txt

 specific stemmer or a stopword list.
 But whenever you run a site that uses any language different than English or a multi-lingual setup, we suggest that you don't modify the configurations by yourself.
-Instead you should use the Search API Multilingual Solr Search backend [10].
+Instead you should try the default configs this module generates for you.
+Further adjustments should be done using drupal's config management.
 If you are interested in further customizing your Solr server to your needs, see the Solr wiki at [11] for documentation.
 When editing the schema.xml and solrconfig.xml files, please only edit the copies in the Solr configuration